 These accounts are regulated under the terms & conditions of the Canadian Government.
 This account allows Canadian citizens to take benefits of tax deferral or tax savings but has limitations on withdrawal and deposit amounts.

-The following list comprises the registered investment accounts with the highest number of subscribers
+The following list comprises the registered investment accounts with the most subscribers.

-TFSA is the most popular and used investment account among Canadians as there is no need to pay taxes on dividends or profit got by selling stocks.
+TFSA is Canadians’ most popular investment account, as there is no need to pay taxes on dividends or profit by selling stocks.

-This retirement account is so flexible account that makes best for short-term and long-term investment goals.
-TFSA account comes with a drawback too i.e. You can’t hold more than $6,500 in your account.
+This retirement account is a flexible account, which makes it best for short-term and long-term investment goals.
+TFSA account comes with a drawback, too, i.e., You can’t hold more than $6,500 in your account.

-This retirement savings account is just like TFSA but less flexible as it allows one to contribute just 18% of last year’s earned income and has a maximum cap of $29,210.
-RRSP is ideal for long-term investment goals or the one having high incomes.
+This retirement savings account is just like TFSA but less flexible, as it allows one to contribute just 18% of last year’s earned income and has a maximum cap of $29,210.
+RRSP is ideal for long-term investment goals or those with high incomes.

 RESP especially helps the parent to save for a child’s higher education.
 The Beneficiary can be exempted from charging tax if they lie under a lower tax bracket.